akrollno21/E-Commerce-Scraper/README.md

 Most development discussions take place on GitHub in this [repository](https://github.com/akrollno21/E-Commerce-Scraper).

-Visit the official documentation of (http://127.0.0.1:5000/static/3.pdf) or you can also visit about page for more information.
+Visit the official documentation of [E-Commerce Scraper](https://github.com/akrollno21/E-Commerce-Scraper/blob/main/E-COMMERCE%20SCRAPER/PyScrappy-0.1.1/src/static/3.pdf) or you can also visit about page for more information.

 Also visit the official documentation of [PyScrappy](https://pyscrappy.netlify.app/) for more information.